-Remember, if you graduate with your Associate in Arts or Associate in Science from your North Carolina Community College, your General Education requirements will be waived.
+Remember, if you graduate with your Associate in Arts or Associate in Science from your North Carolina Community College, your General Education requirements may be waived if you complete HEA 110 as part of your degree.

-Mathematics 2 composter hours required Mathematics 3 semester hours required GE: MA At the community college, you may pick MAT 143 or higher to meet this requirement.
+Mathematics 3 semester hours required GE: MA At the community college, you may pick MAT 143 or higher to meet this requirement.
 MAT 171 is generally recommended, but some majors will have a higher requirement.
 You can view this in the Undergraduate Catalog .
-Written Communication GE: EN ENGL 1100 (ENG 111) and ENGL 2201 (ENG 112) are both required to satisfy the Written Communication competency area.
-Health Promotion and Health-Related Physical Activity GE: HL GE: EX A minimum of three (3) hours are required to graduate.
-Take HLTH 1000 Health in Modern Society and KINE 1000 Lifetime Physical Activity or RCTX 2200 Principles and Practices in Stress Management HEA 110 from the community college will waive this requirement, transferring as both HLTH 1000 & KINE 1000.
+Written Communication ENGL 1100 (ENG 111) and ENGL 2201 (ENG 112) are both required to satisfy the GE: EN Written Communication competency area.
+Health Promotion and A minimum of three (3) hours are required to graduate.
+Health-Related Physical Activity Take GE: HL HLTH 1000 Health in Modern Society and KINE 1000 Lifetime Druginal Activity ar GE: EX KINE 1000 Lifetime Physical Activity or RCTX 2200 Principles and Practices in Stress Management ROTA 2200 FINCIPIES and Fractices in Stress Management HEA 110 from the community college will waive this requirement, transferring as both HLTH 1000 & KINE 1000.
 Humanities and Fine Arts Nine (9) hours of HU and FA combined are required.
-GE: HU GE: FA You must have at least one HU course and one FA course.
-The 3rd course can be a HU or FA.
+GE: HU You must have at least one HU course and one FA course.
+GE: FA • The 3 rd course can be a HU or FA.
 Social Sciences Nine (9) hours are required.
 GE: SO You must pick from two different disciplines (subjects).
 Note: History is not considered a Social Science at ECU.
 Click here to go directly to Social Science course options.
-Natural Sciences Seven (7) hours of Natural Science courses are required.
-GE: SC Some majors require specific courses not on the list.
+Natural Sciences GE: SC Seven (7) hours of Natural Science courses are required.
+Some majors require specific courses not on the list.
 Consult the Undergraduate Catalog, or the BDP for your major, for major specific courses.
+Click here to go directly to Natural Science course options.
 General Education Elective Pick an additional three (3) hours from a course designated as HU, FA, MA, SC, or SO.